BlackHolePerturbationToolkit/FastEMRIWaveforms/README.md

 # few: Fast EMRI Waveforms

 This package contains the highly modular framework for fast and accurate extreme mass ratio inspiral (EMRI) waveforms from (TODO: add arXiv).
 The waveforms in this package combine a variety of separately accessible modules to form EMRI waveforms on both CPUs and GPUs.
 Generally, the modules fall into four categories: trajectory, amplitudes, summation, and utilities.
-Please see the documentation (TODO: add documentation site) for further information on these modules.
+Please see the [documentation](https://mikekatz04.github.io/FastEMRIWaveforms/) for further information on these modules.

 If you use all or any parts of this code, please cite (TODO: add papers to cite.
 Do we want this to be per module or general use.).

 ## Getting Started

+Below is a quick set of instructions to get you started with `few`.

 0) [Install Anaconda](https://docs.anaconda.com/anaconda/install/) if you do not have it.

 1) Create a virtual environment.

 ```
-conda create -n few_env numpy Cython scipy tqdm python=3.8
+conda create -n few_env numpy Cython scipy tqdm jupyter ipython python=3.8
 conda activate few_env
 ```